HomeResource LibraryCompanies AssessedMerck & Co. Animal Health (MSD)Animal Pharmaceuticals Engagement

 Strategy, risk and reporting on antibiotics

-Outside of increasing its offering of vaccines, the company has not disclosed information publicly to suggest it is looking to reduce its own exposure to the sale of antibiotics within its animal health segment.
+Outside of increasing its offering of vaccines and technologies that could reduce the use of antibiotics, the company has not disclosed information publicly to suggest it is looking to reduce its own exposure to the sale of antibiotics within its animal health segment.

 Applying a consistent sales and marketing approach in line with best practice operating market

-Contradictorily, MSD’s Veterinary Manuals cover topics including ‘antimicrobial feed additives for animals’.
-Under this topic, MSD lists antimicrobials that are currently banned by the EU and states that ‘these are not medically important to humans and pose little risk to AMR development.’
-This list includes virginiamycin, categorised as a highly important antimicrobial by the WHO.
+MSD’s Veterinary Manuals cover topics including ‘antimicrobial feed additives for animals’ (updated Sept 2024).
+Under this topic, MSD continues to list antimicrobials that are currently banned by the EU for use as growth promoters in animal feed, and states that ‘these are not medically important to humans and pose little risk to AMR development.’
+This list includes virginiamycin, categorised as a highly important antimicrobial (HIA) by the World Health Organization (WHO).

 Manufacturing and Production